*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 If you plug in a new set of speakers and still don’t have loud enough sound then it is something else causing the issue.
 However, if the new speakers fix the problem then you can be sure that the speakers were really the issue.

-Cheap Quality Players
+5. Cheap Quality Record Players

 This isn’t really an issue as much as it is a warning.
 The cheap quality suitcase style record players are going to give you issues sooner rather than later.
 The issues might be soft volume, or a whole host of other things going wrong.